JonathanBuchh/buchh.org/content/about.md

 description: About Jonathan Buchholz.
 ---

-Hi, I'm Jonathan Buchholz, a senior at Thomas Jefferson High School for Science and Technology.
+Hi, I'm Jonathan Buchholz, a freshman at Middlebury College.

 ## Why does this site look so boring?